Caleb Williams throws for 3 TDs as Bears beat Steelers 31-28 with nemesis Aaron Rodgers sidelined

+CHICAGO — Caleb Williams hoped he'd get a chance to chat with Aaron Rodgers.
+He got his opportunity after he led the Bears to yet another close win.

-CHICAGO — Caleb Williams threw for three touchdowns, and the Bears beat the Pittsburgh Steelers 31-28 in a matchup of division leaders on Sunday with Chicago's old nemesis Aaron Rodgers sidelined by a broken left wrist.
+Williams threw for three touchdowns, and Chicago beat the Pittsburgh Steelers 31-28 in a matchup of division leaders on Sunday while Rodgers, the Bears' old nemesis, was sidelined with a broken left wrist.

+"Right after the game, we ended up saying hello, get healthy and we'll go from there," Williams said.

-Rodgers is 25-5 against the Bears from his long tenure in Green Bay.
+Rodgers is 25-5 against the Bears from his long tenure in Green Bay, counting the playoffs.
 He once famously turned to the crowd at Soldier Field and screamed that he still owns Chicago.
 But the four-time MVP didn't get the chance to show if that's still the case.

+"I would have loved to play Aaron Rodgers," said Montez Sweat, who sacked Rodgers four years ago with Washington in a loss at Green Bay.
+"I would have loved to get him again.
+Whoever's out there, we got to do what we got to do."

 Rodgers, who turns 42 on Dec.
 2, was hurt in the second quarter of a 34-12 win over Cincinnati last week.
 He wore a brace when he practiced Friday on a limited basis, but the Steelers (6-5) went with Mason Rudolph in his place and fell into a first-place tie with Baltimore in the AFC North.

+"There's never been panic here," Rudolph said.
+"We've been Pittsburgh Steelers long enough to know we've been behind, down in the division and up.
+It's a natural ebb and flow of the season.
+I'm very confident in our guys to keep fighting and end up on top."

 The NFC North-leading Bears (8-3) won for the eighth time in nine games.
-After rallying in the final two minutes the previous three weeks, they held onto a late leade this time.
+After rallying in the final two minutes the previous three weeks, they held onto a late lead this time.

 Pittsburgh pulled within three when Rudolph found Pat Freiermuth for a 3-yard score with 6 1/2 minutes remaining to cap a 17-play drive.
 The Steelers had the ball near midfield in the closing minute when Jaquan Brisker tipped a fourth-down pass at the line, sealing the win for Chicago.